petervaro/python/README.md

 - New exceptions added
 - Function annotations are supported
 - Language variable `cls` added
+- Better regex support
 - String and byte literals:
 	- Byte notation added
 	- Proper string prefixes added
 - Format mini-language is supported in strings
-- Traceback message is supported
-- All the unused builtin and magic functions/methods are removed
+- All the unused built-in and magic functions/methods are removed

 ### Contribute